Zero-Knowledge Architecture

 Only the public portions of your keys are uploaded to facilitate the key exchange protocol.
 This is the mathematical foundation of zero-knowledge: we help deliver messages, but we never hold the keys to read them.

-A long-term Curve25519 key pair generated at registration.
-The public key is your cryptographic identity; the private key never leaves your device.
+A long-term Ed25519 key pair generated at device registration.
+The public key is your cryptographic identity used for signing; the private key never leaves your device.

 Threat Model